RenzoDD/digi-wallet/docs/manual.md

 ## Arguments

 After typing the command, in some cases you will need to provide additional information in the form of arguments.
-To enter an argument, you will first need to place its indicator, which is denoted by a dash and one or more letters `-a`.
-Immediately after, the value that will contain `argument-value`.
+To enter an argument, you will first need to place its indicator, which is denoted by a dash and one or more letters `-argument`.
+Immediately after, the value that will contain `value`.
 The entered value may not contain spaces and should not be enclosed in quotation marks or similar characters.

 ```
-digibyte-wallet > command -a argument-value
+digibyte-wallet > command -argument value
 ```

 The arguments that each command needs will be listed in the individual command file.